ddmmbb-2/EnergyDot/README.md

 Anyone with expertise in math, programming, physics, or science communication can help.

 ### Short-term (days to weeks)
-- Write a molecular dynamics simulation (C++/Julia/Python) that spontaneously yields 1/R² force.
+- **Molecular dynamics simulation**: Write a simulation with truly random dot motion (not continuum pressure field) and observe spontaneous cluster formation and emergent 1/R² force (C++/Julia/Python + CUDA).
 - Literature review: collect papers on "emergent gravity from elastic networks" or "lattice gravity" and write summaries.

 ### Mid-term (weeks to months)